hurlybird/Duck/README.md

 Some possible/probable areas for further work:

-Classes for useful system-level stuff like run loops, notifications, URLs, etc.
+Classes for useful system-level stuff like notifications, URLs, HTTP, etc.

-A time/date class, or formatting functions that work with DKNumber.
+A proper time/date class, or formatting functions that work with DKNumber.

 More unicode support.
 DKString currently supports enough UTF-8 for basic string functions, but more powerful string comparison and locale support would be nice.
 The main question is how much of the ICU package to include before it makes sense to just like against the whole library.

+An XML parser, or a wrapper around a lightweight third party one.